 If the fungus isn’t responding to topical or oral medications, your podiatrist may recommend removing the nail.
 Once removed, they can apply the medication directly to the skin to eliminate the infection at the source.

-To learn more about toenail fungus, call North Florida Foot & Ankle Specialists or schedule an appointment online today.
+To learn more about toenail fungus, call North Florida Foot & Ankle Specialists to schedule an appointment today.